Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/mc_plant_docs/mc_plant/hardware_modules.md

 </style>

 # Setting Hardware Modules
-This section describes how to set-up hardware modules for motor control application project with Motor Control Plant.
+This section describes how to set-up hardware modules for motor control application project with Harmony QSpin.

 ## Configure PMSM parameters
 The PMSM parameter can be configured in following simple steps: